 Aviation Enforcement Agent Application Process

 Being an Aviation Enforcement Agent can be mentally and physically challenging.
-As a result, the Aviation Enforcement Agent application process is intentionally rigorous to ensure those selected can carry out the duties expected of them.
+As a result, our law enforcement training is intentionally rigorous to ensure those selected can carry out the duties expected of them.

 In order to be eligible for employment with the CBP, applicants must: